-- 1. Spokane needs sufficient test kits and materials to test all people exhibiting potential symptoms of COVID-19 and the individuals who are identified as recently having contact with them, and local processing of those tests to identify and quarantine newly infected local patients. - 2.
-Spokane needs a corps of contact tracers, who can be trained, supervised by the health district along with assigned national guard members and state employees, who would be able to promptly contact all newly identified patients, identify individuals they have potentially contacted, and then contact those people to promptly have them tested and/or quarantined. - 3.
-Spokane needs a centralized method for the procurement and provision of personal protective equipment, preferably manufactured locally, so that local businesses can safely conduct business operations and their employees and customers can have confidence that they can safely participate in commerce. - 4.
-Spokane needs a corps of public health COVID-19 business resistance consultants/inspectors, trained and supervised by the health district, who, much like current health district inspectors who educate companies engaged in food preparation, would work closely with industry groups and individual businesses to educate them on applicable COVID-19 resistant business practices and eventually offer voluntary certification to interested businesses. - 5.
-Spokane needs to reopen private and public childcare centers sufficient for all employees who need childcare, to reimburse childcare providers for increased cleaning supplies, increased staffing and reduced maximum children due to physical distancing, health care insurance for employees, robust sick leave pay and likely hazard pay similar to grocery workers until the economy is fully reopened and physical distancing requirements have returned to normal.
+1. Spokane needs sufficient test kits and materials to test all people exhibiting potential symptoms of COVID-19 and the individuals who are identified as recently having contact with them, and local processing of those tests to identify and isolate newly infected local patients.

+2. Spokane needs a corps of contact tracers, who can be trained, supervised by the health district along with assigned national guard members and state employees, who would be able to promptly contact all newly identified patients, identify individuals they have potentially contacted, and then contact those people to promptly have them tested and/or isolated.

+3. Spokane needs a centralized method for the procurement and provision of personal protective equipment, preferably manufactured locally, so that local businesses can safely conduct business operations and their employees and customers can have confidence that they can safely participate in commerce.

+4. Spokane needs a corps of public health COVID-19 business resistance consultants/inspectors, trained and supervised by the health district, who, much like current health district inspectors who educate companies engaged in food preparation, would work closely with industry groups and individual businesses to educate them on applicable COVID-19 resistant business practices and eventually offer voluntary certification to interested businesses.

+5. Spokane needs to reopen private and public childcare centers sufficient for all employees who need childcare, to help identify resources to reimburse childcare providers for increased cleaning supplies, increased staffing and reduced maximum children due to physical distancing, health care insurance for employees, robust sick leave pay and likely hazard pay similar to grocery workers until the economy is fully reopened and physical distancing requirements have returned to normal.

-AND BE IT FINALLY RESOLVED that the City of Spokane supports the opinion of the Spokane Regional Health District's Health Officer as to when Spokane is ready to advance to the next phase(s) of Washington's Healthy Start program, including seeking a variance from the Washington State Secretary of Health, and working closely with the Secretary to quickly develop published criteria for granting such a variance for a community the size of Spokane.
+AND BE IT FINALLY RESOLVED that the City of Spokane supports the opinion of the Spokane Regional Health District's Health Officer and the Spokane Regional Health District Board that Spokane is ready for consideration of a variance from the Washington State Secretary of Health under the applicable criteria for a community the size of Spokane.

-ADOPTED by the City Council this day of , 2020
+ADOPTED by the City Council this day of May, 2020.

-City Clerk Approved as to form:
+Approved as to form:

 Assistant City Attorney